Question 46: Are any of the products, associated with this course of cell therapy, genetically modified?

 Indicate the donor type for this product.
 If the product is “off the shelf” or a “third party” donor product obtained from pharmaceutical companies or other corporate entities, donor type should still be identified.

-A related donor (Allogeneic, related) is a blood-related relative.
-This includes syngeneic, monozygotic (identical) twins, non-monozygotic (dizygotic, fraternal, non-identical) twins, siblings, parents, aunts, uncles, children, cousins, half-siblings, etc. Do not include adoptive parents/children or stepparents/children.
+• Allogeneic, related: A related donor who is a blood-related relative.
+This includes monozygotic (identical twins), non-monozygotic (dizygotic, fraternal, non-identical) twins, siblings, parents, aunts, uncles, children, cousins, half-siblings, etc.

-An unrelated donor (Allogeneic, unrelated) is a donor who shares no known ancestry with the recipient.
-Include adoptive parents/children or stepparents/children.
+• Allogeneic, unrelated: An unrelated donor who shares no known ancestry with the recipient.
+Include adoptive parents / children or stepparents / children.

-Question 35: Did NMDP/Be the Match facilitate the procurement, collection, or transportation of the product?
+Question 48: Did NMDP facilitate the procurement, collection, or transportation of the product?

 Indicate Yes if the product was a cord blood unit or was derived from a cord blood unit.